Nadine-Amr/Hospital-DBMS/README.md

 # Hospital Database Management System

-This program offers the following functionalities and priveleges to four main users:
+This program offers the following functionalities and privileges to four main users:

 1. Patients:
  - Request room change